Mosquitoes with West Nile virus found in Louisville ZIP codes 40202 and 40204.

-A Louisville resident had died from West Nile virus, the city’s Department of Public Health and Wellness announced Thursday.
+Mosquitoes carrying West Nile virus have been found in Louisville’s 40202 and 40204 ZIP codes, the city’s Department of Public Health and Wellness announced Wednesday.

 The risk of becoming sick or developing West Nile virus symptoms is low.
 Here’s what you need to know: